-In Ayurveda, the Naval Chakra or swadhisthana is a major source of energy and imagination.
+In Ayurveda, the Navel Chakra or swadhisthana is a major source of energy and imagination.
 It is home to your biggest dreams, fantasies, and goals.
-You also need to keep your naval balanced if you want to connect with your creativity.
+You also need to keep your navel balanced if you want to connect with your creativity.

 Remember, diluting essential oils is a must.
 They are highly concentrated and might irritate your skin.
 Before using a new oil, test it on a patch of skin to make sure you’re not allergic.

 |1.||↑||Verallo-Rowell, Vermén M., Stephanie S. Katalbas, and Julia P. Pangasinan.
 “Natural (Mineral, Vegetable, Coconut, Essential) Oils and Contact Dermatitis.”
 Current allergy and asthma reports 16, no. 7 (2016): 1-11.|